Arabic (Maghrebi) Submitted Surnames

 JENDOUBI Arabic (Maghrebi)

-, the name of a large city in north-western Tunisia, itself derived from Berber jen
+From Jendouba, the name of a large city in northwestern Tunisia.
+The name itself is derived from Berber (Tamazight) jen

 JLASSI Arabic (Maghrebi), Berber